devforth/adminforth/adminforth/documentation/docs/tutorial/07-Plugins/19-user-soft-delete.md

 ]
 ```
-## Usage

-To deactivate user you'll need to:
-1) Check user you want to delete
-2) Click three dots menu
-3) Select "Deactivate user"

 > ☝️Note that by default deactivated users hidden by filters, so if you want to see them, you'll have to change filters